safrazik/resume/README.md

 ######  Mar 2011 - Apr 2012

-- Even though I was introduced as a trainee, I was identified as an extraordinary programmer and designer within three months and was found helping others with their issues.
+-  Excelled as a trainee turned extraordinary programmer and designer, assisting colleagues with various projects.

-- Developed a PDF catalog generating tool, a static site generator, a simple blog engine, a PDF invoice creating tool, a web scraping tool and several small projects.
-Developed a web scraping tool that was used by the company.
+- Developed innovative tools such as a PDF catalog generator, static site generator, and web scraping tool.

 ------------------------------------------